Quantum homogenization in non-Markovian collisional model: Homogenization in non-markovian collisional model with Partial SWAP

 \subsection{First step}

-In this step we show that for a particular initial state of the bath sub-unit the convergence of the set of recurrence relations occurs for all initial system states.
+In this step we show (with numerical help) that for a particular initial state of the ancillas the convergence of the set of recurrence relations occurs for all initial system states.
 Recall the dynamical map $\Phi_n:\rho_0^S\rightarrow \rho_n^S$,

 where, $\sigma_n=U'_n\cdots U'_1\sigma_0 {U'}_1^\dagger\cdots {U'}_n^\dagger$, as given in Eq. (\ref{non-total}).
-Here, again we will be applying the scheme 1 for tracing out the bath degrees of freedom.
+Here, again we will be applying the \textit{scheme 1} for tracing out the bath degrees of freedom.
 First we choose the following specific initial ancilla state,

 This means, from previous notation (Eq. (\ref{2})), $\vec{l}=\hat{z}$.
 We show that for this particular ancilla state, any initial system state approaches to it in the asymptotic limit.
 For this we take the numerical support for the initial system states whose Bloch vectors are along $x$, $y$, or $z$ directions and then generalize it to arbitrary system states.
 This means we start with the following,